Himanshu-pardhi/nlp_elevator_inspection/README.md

 1. Go to `nlp.ipynb` and load the dataset then run and follow the steps in the file.

-2. For deployment the web-application for this ML-Model with `streamlit` go to file `app.py`
+2. For deployment the web-application for this ML-Models with `streamlit` go to folder `app_streamlit` and run the file `app_linearsv.py`
-in the terminal run this command `streamlit run app.py`.
+in the terminal using command `streamlit run app_linearsv.py`.

 ![webapp](https://github.com/Himanshu-pardhi/nlp_elevator_inspection/blob/Rana/assets/streamlit1_img.png)